 Portland Bus Accident Lawyer

 Recovering from a bus accident is not easy.
-As Portland accident attorneys, we know the last thing you want to think about is hiring a lawyer after such an ordeal.
+As Portland injury attorneys, we know the last thing you want to think about is hiring a lawyer after such an ordeal.
 It might seem easier to deal with insurance companies yourself, but you may discover the reality of doing this to be the opposite.
 Don’t sell yourself short when another person’s carelessness is the reason you are in physical pain.
 At DuBois Law Group, our Portland bus accident injury lawyers can help you decide what you should do next.
 We have years of experience successfully helping injured people in Oregon, including people who suffer serious injuries in bus-related accidents.
 To learn how our Portland bus accident attorneys can help you, call (503)-486-3618.

 Why Choose A Portland Bus Accident Attorney From DuBois Law Group?